128technology/docs/docs/ts_logs.md

 May 22 23:22:51.384 [USER| -- ] INFO  (node  ) this is a test
 ```

-When working with the 128T Support Team, you may be asked to bundle your logs.
-This is easy with the built-in 128T log compression utility:
+When working with the Juniper Support Team, you may be asked to bundle your logs.
+This is easy with the built-in SSR log compression utility:
 ```
 admin@branchoffice1.seattlesite1# save tech-support-info
 Retrieving Tech Support Info...